chocolatey-community/chocolatey-packages/automatic/kitty/README.md

 ## Notes

+- This package is know to have **false positives** on Virus Total for some of its executables which is no cause for concern.
+For more details see [GitHub issue](https://github.com/chocolatey-community/chocolatey-coreteampackages/issues/1563).
 - Package can not get updated or uninstalled if any of the kitty processes is running.
-For safety resons you need to manually shut them down.
+For safety reasons you need to manually shut them down.

 ![screenshot](https://cdn.rawgit.com/chocolatey/chocolatey-coreteampackages/master/automatic/kitty/screenshot.png)